Coronavirus: When you'll be tested for Covid-19 revealed

 An order also came from the World Health Organisation this week to "test, test, test".

-New Zealand now has 11 confirmed cases of Covid-19 and two probable cases after three positive results were announced on Tuesday.
+New Zealand now has 12 confirmed cases of Covid-19 and two probable cases after four positive results were announced on Tuesday.

 READ MORE: